JChristensen/movingAvg/README.md

 ### reading(int dataPoint)
 ##### Description
 Adds a new data point to the moving average.
 Returns the new moving average value.
-The first time that `reading()` is called, the interval array is filled with the supplied value, so the moving average will have a value equal to the first data point after the first call to `reading()`.
+Until the interval array is filled, the average is calculated from those data points already added, i.e. a fewer number of points than defined by the constructor - thanks to Tom H. (Duckie) for this idea!
 ##### Syntax
 `reading(dataPoint);`
 ##### Parameters